Migrating Looker Views to Holistics

 After setting up the model structure, migrate the fields following these dedicated guides:

-- For dimensions, follow the Dimension Migration Guide
+- For dimensions, follow the migrating dimension guide

-- For measures, follow the Measure Migration Guide
+- For measures, follow the migrating measure guide

 These guides provide detailed instructions for converting different types of fields and their properties.